andy-hanson/noze/doc/language.md

 #### call syntax

 The most common expression is a call expression, so there are a number of ways to write it for convenience.
-Common operators such as `+` are just call exprsesions.
+Common operators such as `+` are just call expressions.
 Special functions like `and` and `if` are also just call expressions, though the compiler treats them specially as their arguments are lazily evaluated.